AAAI/AITopics-website/sites/all/modules/apachesolr/README.txt

 Now, you should enable the "Apache Solr framework" and "Apache Solr search" modules.
 Check that you can connect to Solr at ?q=admin/setting/apachesolr Now run cron on your Drupal site until your content is indexed.
-You can monitor the index at ?q=admin/settings/apachesolr/index
+You can monitor the index at ?q=admin/config/search/apachesolr and select the correct environment there where you can click on index.

 The solrconfig.xml that comes with this modules defines auto-commit, so it may take a few minutes between running cron and when the new content